ProfessionalsSusanna M. Buergel

 - Virtu Financial, in litigation arising out of Virtu Financial’s $1.4 billion acquisition of Knight Capital Group, including the successful resolution of a preliminary injunction challenging the transaction under Section 202 of the Delaware Corporation Law;

-- Ericsson in securities class actions in the Southern District of New York;
+- Ericsson in the dismissal of securities class actions in the Southern District of New York;

 - A U.S. financial institution, in multiple antitrust investigations being conducted by authorities in the U.S. and Europe;

 - A U.S. financial institution, in a federal grand jury investigation of its global compliance with Bank Secrecy Act/anti-money laundering requirements; and